jariarkko/cave-outliner/doc/Design.md

 This is the main program of the Core module, it performs the actual mapping from a given model and indexed mesh to an SVG image.
 It creates a material matrix as part of the process.

 See the detailed description of the [Class Processor API](software/class_processor.md).
+There's also a configuration option object for the Processor, you can find it in [Class ProcessorOptions API](software/class_processor_options.md).

 #### Outlinerprocessorcrosssection